alan-turing-institute/perceptualBall/README.md

 # PerceptualBall

 This is the code for the paper:
-[Explaining Classifiers using Adversarial Perturbations on the Perceptual Ball](https://arxiv.org/abs/1912.09405) <br\> by Andrew Elliott, Stephen Law and Chris Russell.
+[Explaining Classifiers using Adversarial Perturbations on the Perceptual Ball](https://arxiv.org/abs/1912.09405) by Andrew Elliott, Stephen Law and Chris Russell.

 We provide an implementation of the saliency method in `common_code.py` which can be integrated into other pipelines, as well as some additional routines which are useful for plotting etc. We provide an example of this code in `example.py`.